Menu

 • not previously have received the Physics Communication Award;

-Completion of the Physics Communication Award nomination form.
-This nomination form requires the nominee to provide:
+The online Physics Communication Award nomination form requires the Proposer to provide:

 • a one sentence citation capturing the nature of the work, as well as a longer citation (no more than 300 words) that briefly summarises the nominee’s contribution in relation to the award application.
 This is to be written for a scientifically literate lay person.
 This will be used for promotion/certificates if the nominee is successful;